-7.7 Being Lesbian, gay, bisexual transgender, queer, questioning and/or ace (LGBTQ+) is not in itself an inherent risk factor for harm.
+7.7 Being lesbian, gay, bisexual transgender, queer, questioning and/or ace (LGBTQ+) is not in itself an inherent risk factor for harm.
 However, pupils who are LGBTQ+, or are perceived to be LGBTQ+, can be targeted by other children and young people.
 Risks can be compounded where pupils who are LGBTQ+ lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.
+It is therefore vital that team members endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with team members.